granitify/granitify/README.md

 			resourcesToDisplay:
-				A list of <ResourceDisplays>, each propdrilled on of the resources left after filtering and searching the resourceList
+				A list of <ResourceDisplay > components, eachbeing propdrilled one of the resources left after filtering and searching the resourceList
 			Return:

-				resourcesToDisplay: [<ResourceDisplay resource>]
+				resourcesToDisplay: [<ResourceDisplay resource>] props-> One resource from ResourceList per ResourceDisplay

 ```